 Sue Allen, Ph.D., Senior Research Scientist, is the Principal Investigator of this project.
 Perrin Chick, STEM Education Specialist, serves as the project manager.
 Joyce Tugel, STEM Education Specialist, provides curriculum and professional development support.
-Hannah Cunningham and Lynn Farrin, STEM Education Specialists, serve as the project associates.
-Scott Bryd and Alex Brasili serve as project evaluators.
+Hannah Lakin and Lynn Farrin, STEM Education Specialists, serve as the project associates.
+Scott Byrd and Alex Brasili serve as project evaluators.